Alexion shares rise after report of approach by Roche

-July 30 (Reuters) - Shares of Alexion Pharmaceuticals Inc rose more than 7 percent on Tuesday following a report that Swiss drugmaker Roche Holding AG made an informal approach to the biotech company last week about a takeover.
+(Reuters) - Shares of Alexion Pharmaceuticals Inc (ALXN.O) rose more than 7 percent on Tuesday following a report that Swiss drugmaker Roche Holding AG ROG.VX made an informal approach to the biotech company last week about a takeover.

 Bloomberg, citing one unnamed person with knowledge of the matter, said that Alexion had rebuffed the approach and had retained Goldman Sachs to prepare for a possible offer.